HatfieldConsultants/chatfield-rstudio/README.md

 ### Step 4: Launch the CHatField addin

-To launch the CHatField addin in RStudio, simply run the following command:
+To launch the Chatfield addin in RStudio, simply run the following command:

 ``` r
 chatgpt_addin()
 ```

-Alternatively you can select CHatField from the Addins dropdown in the menu bar of RStudio.
+Alternatively you can select Chatfield from the Addins dropdown in the menu bar of RStudio.

-This will open the CHatField interface within RStudio, where you can start interacting with ChatGPT to improve your code.
+This will open the Chatfield interface within RStudio, where you can start interacting with ChatGPT to improve your code.

 That's it!
 You've successfully installed and set up the CHatField package in RStudio.
 Enjoy using ChatGPT to enhance your R programming experience.